Modapto/sustainability-analytics/README.md

 ## Energy Consumption FMUs (modapto-ecm*.fmu)

-The FMUs implement two models for calculation of energy consumption (of 6-axis robotic modules (Kuka and ABB) with roller hemming or welding tools mounted).
-There are different variants of this model available depending on which model is used internally.
+The FMUs implement different models for calculation of energy consumption (of 6-axis robotic modules (Kuka and ABB) with roller hemming or welding tools mounted).
+There are variants of this model available: one model focuses on electrical values that are only available on certain robot controllers.
+The other approach is more generic and bases on electrical and mechanocal modelling of the robots.

 ### Common considerations